 Make accepting payment easy.
 Similar to how I price items accordingly, with no item under 25-cents, I like to make accepting payment easy.
 First I make sure to get change from the bank prior to my sale.
 This is typically $100 in cash, ranging for quarters up to $10 bills.
 I organize the cash in a money box for easy access.
 Some sellers use an apron with pockets to hold their money.
 Also, the first rule of thumb with your money – do not leave your money!
 Make sure someone is watching the money at all times.
 It’s helpful if two people are available to run and man the garage sale.
 If your money begins to add up (yay!) empty out the money box mid-sale and reset your cash back to $100.

 Market your sale.
 Marketing a garage sale can take many forms but the simple ones I have used and follow include: placing ads in the newspaper classifieds section, placing an ad on Craigslist – with a detailed description and photos.
-You can also blow up and place colored latex balloons, signs or other markers by your street or driveway or yard on the day of the sale.
-In addition to the large items you have placed outside of the garage – as another one of my garage sale hacks – you want sone flashy colors to let people know that you are having a sale and to come on over!
+You can also blow up and place colored latex balloons, or other markers, such as a garage sale sign, by your street or driveway or yard on the day of the sale.
+In addition to the large items you have placed outside of the garage – as another one of my garage sale hacks – you want some flashy colors on or near your sign to let people know that you are having a sale and to come on over!
 As far as the classified ads and Craigslist ads – put those out several days before the sale.
 Some people will see your signage and stop by the day of but others like to plan ahead.
 If the sale is on Saturday – advertise on Wednesday or Thursday – at the latest.

 Garage Sale Hacks

 There you have it.
 Those are my personally tested, tried and true garage sale hacks for having a wildly successful yard sale.
 Most of all, have fun at your sale and enjoy purging your home of unwanted and unused items.
 As I mentioned at the beginning, consider donating any items that do not sell to charity.
+Or you can take gently used clothing to a womens resale store such as Clothes Mentor (use my Clothes Mentor link to receive a coupon for $10 off your first purchase!).
 It’s such a relief to clean up after a sale and not bring anything back into the home.